 6.34.1 Description of application vulnerability

 If a subprogram is called with a different number of parameters than it expects, or with parameters of different types than it expects, then the results will be incorrect.
-Depending on the language, the operating environment, and the implementation, the error might be as benign as a diagnostic message or as extreme as a program continuing to execute with a corrupted stack.
+Depending on the language, the operating environment, and the implementation, the error might be as benign as a diagnostic message during program build or as extreme as a program continuing to execute with a corrupted stack.
 The possibility of a corrupted stack provides opportunities for penetration.

 6.34.2 Cross reference